The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Abstract

-We have studied the properties of electron gas in two-dimension (2D) in presence of a strong orthogonal quantizing magnetic field inside a 2D Wigner-Seitz (WS) cell using Thomas-Fermi model.
+{ Using Thomas-Fermi (TF) and Thomas-Fermi-Dirac (TFD) models, we have investigated the properties of electron gas inside two-dimensional (2D) Wigner-Seitz (WS) cells in presence of a strong orthogonal quantizing magnetic field.
 The electron-electron Coulomb exchange interaction in quasi-2D case is obtained.
-The exact form of exchange term in 2D is then derived making the width of the system tending to zero.
-The exchange term is then used to obtain the Thomas-Fermi-Dirac equation in 2D.
-We have noticed that only the ionized WS cell can have finite radius in the Thomas-Fermi model, even in presence of a strong quantizing magnetic field.
-On the other hand, in the Thomas-Fermi-Dirac model a neutral WS cell can have finite radius.
+The exact form of exchange term in 2D is derived making the width of the system tending to zero.
+Further, using the exchange term, the Thomas-Fermi-Dirac equation in 2D is established.
+It has been observed that only the ionized WS cell can have finite radius in the Thomas-Fermi model, even in presence of a strong quantizing magnetic field.
+On the other hand, in the Thomas-Fermi-Dirac model a neutral WS cell can have finite radius. \PACS{ {31.15.p}{Two-dimensional electron gas} \and {31.20.Lr}{Thomas-Fermi Model} \and {05.30.Ch}{Thomas-Fermi-Dirac Model} \and {71.70}{Landau levels} } }